 Assets.
 Records shall be maintained of all assets owned by the District and managed with “Asset Keeper” or comparable software according to the provisions of GASB rules.

 Debt Service.
 Records shall be kept of all bonds or other debts owed by the District (17B-1-632).
-The District Director will ensure that principal and interest payments on GO bonds are made in a timely manner and understand that a delinquency in payment will constitute a “material event” which will be recorded with “Nationally Recognized Municipal Securities Information Repositories.”
-Delinquent payments may adversely affect the transferability and liquidity of the Bonds and their market price, and future NSRSSD bond ratings.
+The Manager will ensure that principal and interest payments on GO bonds are made in a timely manner and understand that a delinquency in payment will constitute a “material event” which will be recorded with “Nationally Recognized Municipal Securities Information Repositories.”
+Delinquent payments may adversely affect the transferability and liquidity of the Bonds and their market price, and future District bond ratings.

 Interfund Loans.
 Subject to restrictions imposed by bond covenants, statute, or other controlling regulations, Utah Code provides for loans by one fund to another (17B-1-626).
 Interfund loans must be authorized by the District Board, who shall prescribe interest rates, repayment terms, and any other conditions.